kyreddie/hyperdx-chrome-extension/README.md

 # HyperDX Chrome Extension

-Inject [@hyperdx/browser](https://github.com/hyperdxio/hyperdx-js) into any website for local RUM debugging and session replay — similar to the [Grafana Faro Chrome plugin](https://github.com/erikwennerberg/grafana-faro-chrome-plugin).
+Inject [@hyperdx/browser](https://github.com/hyperdxio/hyperdx-js) into any website for local RUM debugging and session replay.

 The SDK is bundled locally (~480KB) so it works on pages with strict Content Security Policy (no dependency on unpkg at runtime).

 ## Requirements

 - Google Chrome or Chromium-based browser (Edge, Brave, etc.)
-- HyperDX ingestion endpoint (cloud or self-hosted), if you want telemetry to be stored
+- HyperDX / OTLP ingestion endpoint (cloud or self-hosted), if you want telemetry to be stored

 ## Install (unpacked / developer mode)